przemekjuzwiszin/simple-editor/README.md

 3. I use a git branch to make changes.
 4. I created a simple graphic design and transferred it to HTML and CSS code.
 5. I use the querySelector function to get the textarea and buttons element.
-6. To buttons I addEventListener method.
+6. To buttons I added EventListener method.
     - button save: saves the content in local storage.
     - button load: loads content from local storage.